 Tay Via advises clients on commercial real estate, land use, and development.
 She specializes in large public/private projects and represents real estate companies, nonprofit entities, and other businesses, identifying strategies for navigating the increasingly complex real estate development process.

 Her experience includes the California Environmental Quality Act (CEQA) and laws and regulations regarding housing, climate change, redevelopment dissolution law, waterfront development (including the Bay Conservation and Development Commission and State Lands Commission), historic resources, and transportation.

 Tay is the editor of the firm’s Unfamiliar Terrain blog, which provides insights into the complex Bay Area land use landscape.

 Tay has served as lead counsel or played a primary role in providing CEQA and land use advice for the following matters:

-Mission Rock, the development of a 28-acre, $1.6 billion project adjacent to AT&T Park by Seawall Lot 337 Associates, LLC, an affiliate of the San Francisco Giants.
+Mission Rock, the development of a 28-acre, $1.6 billion project adjacent to Oracle Park by Seawall Lot 337 Associates, LLC, an affiliate of the San Francisco Giants.

 5M, a 1.8 million square foot mixed-use development venture of Forest City Development and the Hearst Corporation at the juncture of San Francisco’s Downtown, South of Market (SoMa), and Mid-Market neighborhoods.